Actionable Book Summary: The War of Art by Steven Pressfield

 Master what you’re doing: If you’re in a current position for years you’ll inevitably become better at what you’re doing.
 The same should happen in your artistic aspiration.
 Become known for being a writer, a painter, a pro.

 Find your territory: We do a lot of crazy stuff so we can share them on social media.
 It’s something we do to feel reassurance from our online “friends”.
 In reality, if we really want to succeed, we need to find our turf (our hood).
-Find an activity that you’ll do regardless of whether there are people watching, social media or not.
+Find an activity that you’ll do regardless of whether there are people watching.
 If you go to the gym without giving a damn about whether other people we’ll find out about that, you’re doing it right.
 If not, you still haven’t found your territory.

-Despite failure: Contempt for failure is the greatest virtue of everyone who is trying to make it.
+Despite failure: Hating failure is a great virtue.
 Whether you’re starting a business or trying to lose weight, it doesn’t matter.
 You should despise failure.
 Every time defeat knocks on your door, punch it in the face and send it away.

 Do it or don’t do it: You’re born to become something.
 Painter, writer, coder...
 It’s up to you to find what’s your calling, sort to say, and pursue it with everything you’ve got.
 If you don’t do it, you don’t only hurt yourself.
 You hurt your kids.
 Your friends.
 Everyone around you.
 Being a creative person and pursuing your dreams it’s not a selfish act, it’s a way to make the world a better place.

 Set a date: If you really want to do something else, to change jobs, set a date for that.
 Say when you’re going to start working towards your dream job and don’t allow outside circumstances (the Resistance) mess with your plans.